juanlabrin/hello-jenkins/README.md

-## Small Java App for testing Jenkins Installation
+## Small Java App for Testing Jenkins Installation

 This little java app is only for the purpose to test the Jenkins CI/CD server installation.